Fanjie-Li/Curriculum-Vitae/content/project/music-learning-naturalistic/index.md

 ---
 title: "Media Multitasking with Background Music: A Naturalistic Study"
-summary: Longitudinal field experiments that probe how students media multitasking with background music, in light of cognitive-affective theory of learning with media.
+summary: Field experiments that probe how students media multitasking with background music, in light of cognitive-affective theory of learning with media.
 tags:
 - Music
 - Learning
+- Naturalistic settings
 - Media multitasking
 - Cognitive capacity
 - Music characteristics